-- 43.1 The bills for other Construction/Renovation/Miscellaneous works which are not paid on monthly basis the Contractor has to submit the bill within 7 days of joint measurement taken along with the concerned Engineer.
-The Engineer has to ensure that joint measurement to be completed within 7 days of completing of part work / running work.
-The concerned Engineer i/c shall check and make entries into bill/M.B within 10 days of submission of the interim bill and submit to Executive Engineer/ Superintending Engineer (Civil).
-The Executive Engineer/ Superintending Engineer (Civil) shall check the bills and after certification of the quantities as per manual shall forward to the Finance Department within 3 working days.
-The Contractor and Assistant Engineer both jointly complete the measurements, if Contractor due to any reason does not attend/avoid joint survey/measurements the Executive Engineer shall give notice to the contractor to be present at the site for joint measurement within 7 days notice.
-If the contractor fails to attend the joint measurement second notice shall be issued to the contractor to attend the joint measurement within 3 days failure to attend the site for joint measurement the Assistant Engineer and AEE or EE would record the reason and complete the measurements in a transparent manner departmentally and submit the bill. - Bills / Tax invoice shall be prepared and submitted by the Contractor.
+- 43.1 Bills /Tax invoice shall be prepared and submitted by the Contractor.
 Joint measurements shall be taken continuously and need not be connected with billing stage.
-System of 4 copies of measurements, one each for Contractor, Employer and Engineer or his nominee, and signed by both Contractor and Employer shall be followed. - 43.2 Interim of bill amount will be paid within 14 days of submission of the bill. - 43.3 Contractor shall submit final Bill within 60 days from the date of completion of work and the same will be paid by the Port within 30 days from the date of submission - 43.4 The payment will be made to the contractor after deducting any dues payable to the Port statutory authorities etc - 43.5 If an amount certified is increased in a later certificate as a result of an award by the DRB or an Arbitrator, the Contractor shall be paid interest upon the delayed payment as set out in this clause.
+System of 4 copies of measurements, one each for Contractor, Employer and Engineer or his nominee, and signed by both Contractor and Employer shall be followed. - 43.2 75% of bill amount shall be paid within 14 days of submission of the bill.
+Balance amount of the verified bill shall be paid within 28 days of the submission of the bill. - 43.3 Contractor shall submit final Bill within 60 days of issue of defects liability certificate.
+Client's Engineer or his nominee shall check the bill within 60 days after its receipt and return the bill to Contractor for corrections, if any.
+50% of undisputed amount shall be paid to the Contractor at the stage of returning the bill. - 43.4 The contractor should re-submit the bill, with corrections within 30 days of its return by the Engineer or his nominee.
+The re-submitted bill shall be checked and paid within 60 days of its receipt. - 43.5 If an amount certified is increased in a later certificate as a result of an award by the DRB or an Arbitrator, the Contractor shall be paid interest upon the delayed payment as set out in this clause.
 Interest shall be calculated from the date upon which the increased amount would have been certified in the absence of dispute. - 43.6 Items of the Works for which no rate or price has been entered in will not be paid for by the Employer and shall be deemed covered by other rates and prices in the Contract.